Celayix Home » How To Manage Predictive Scheduling Laws

 • Enhanced recordkeeping requirements

-• Notifying employees of potential on-call shifts
+• Notification for potential on-call shifts

 • Penalties for last-minute schedule changes